 If you do not know how to configure this, in the next section Support Settings we explain where this option can be found.

-This time we decided to 3D print this model using the straight supports, because we were going to sand and paint the model.
-Also, the supports had a good base from which to print.
+This time we decided to 3D print this model using straight supports because we were going to sand and paint the model.
+Also, the supports had a good printing base.

 But when you do not have a place to support the base of the supports correctly, this technique will be useful, also for when you want to leave the least amount of support marks on the 3D model, since you can rest the lower part of the support on the printing bed, so as not to support it in the model.